LebCit/blog-doc/views/posts/the-blog.md

 published: true
 ---

-This post is an introduction to the blog design and functionalities.
-We'll explore how things are related and how they work together.
-We'll understand what's mandatory for the blog to work properly and what's optional.
+This post will give you an overview of the blog's design and features.
+We’ll look at how different elements are connected and how they work together.
+We'll also break down what’s essential for the blog to function properly and what’s optional.

-## Blog's design & functionalities
+<h2>Blog Design & Functionality</h2>

-You'll notice that the homepage, dedicated to the blog, shares with the archive page and the page of a particular tag almost the same design.
-They give us a view of existing posts, however their designs are slightly different, only the blog is paginated.
+You’ll see that the [homepage](/), [archive](/posts) page, and  each individual tag page all have similar designs.
+They show a list of posts, though each page has slight design differences, with only the blog being paginated.

-The blog sorts your posts by their publication's dates in descending order, newest to oldest, and displays the [defined number of posts](/admin-config-site#posts-per-page) in the settings on each page. **The blog will not be paginated if the number of posts is less than the defined number of posts !**
+The blog sorts posts by their publication date, from newest to oldest, and displays the [number of posts per page](/bd-admin/set/site-settings#site-posts-per-page) as set in the settings. **If the total number of posts is fewer than the defined number, pagination won’t be applied!**

-## Single post preview
+<h2>Single Post Preview</h2>

-Each post in the blog is represented by a card like the following one :
+Each post is shown as a card like this one:

 <img alt="Screenshot of a single post card in the blog" src="/static/images/screenshot-card-blog.png">

-First things first, the design of this card is the work of [Chyno Deluxe](https://codepen.io/ChynoDeluxe) that you can find on his [Blog Cards](https://codepen.io/ChynoDeluxe/pen/bdXeqQ) pen.
+The design for this card is inspired by [Chyno Deluxe](https://codepen.io/ChynoDeluxe), which you can check out on his [Blog Cards](https://codepen.io/ChynoDeluxe/pen/bdXeqQ) CodePen.
-The card is composed of two parts:
+The card consists of two parts:

 1. A featured image of the post
 2. A brief preview of the post

 **The featured image is optional**.
-If you don't assign a featured image to a post, a fallback image will be displayed.
-This fallback image can of course be changed depending on your needs.
+If you don’t set one, a default fallback image will be used.
+You can change this fallback image to whatever suits your needs:
-To change the fallback image :

-1. Upload the desired image to the [gallery](/admin-gallery).
+1. Upload your desired image to the [gallery](/bd-admin/set/images).
-2. And select it in the [post preview fallback image](/admin-config-site#post-preview-fallback-image-select).
+2. Select it in the [Post Preview Fallback Image](/bd-admin/set/site-settings) modal under the site's settings.

-### Publishing date & tag(s)

-When the preview of a single post is hovered, a zoom in with a little rotation is applied to the featured image while it gets covered by an overlay.
-The overlay reveals the publishing date of the post and the tag(s) associated to this post **if any**.
-Yes, **if any means that you can choose to tag or not any post**, tagging a post is an optional feature while giving it a **publishing date is mandatory**, some logic please!

-The hovered card will look like the following image:
+<h3>Publishing Date & Tags</h3>

+When you hover over a post preview, the featured image zooms in slightly and rotates, covered by an overlay.
+This overlay shows the post’s publishing date and any associated tags, **if there are any**.
+Yes, **tags are optional**, but you must provide a the required properties/fields mentioned earlier in [No description or tags](/posts/no-description-or-tags) post.

+Here’s how the hovered card looks:

 <img alt="Screenshot of a hovered single post card in the blog" src="/static/images/screenshot-card-blog-hovered.png">

-### Brief preview
+<h3>Brief Preview</h3>

-The right section of the card contains the post's **title**, **description**, first **180 characters**, and a **Read the post** button linking to the post itself, just like it's title.
-When this button is hovered, the previous effects are applied and the button expands a little bit to the left, gets a blue background while it's label becomes white and an arrow takes the available space to the right, like the following image:
+The right side of the card includes the post’s **title**, **description**, the first **180 characters**, and a **Read the post** button that links to the full post.
+When you hover over this button, it expands slightly to the left, changes to a blue background with white text, and features an arrow to the right:

 <img alt="Screenshot of a hovered button of a single post card in the blog" src="/static/images/screenshot-card-blog-read-hovered.png">

-## Pagination
+<h2>Pagination</h2>

-Like explained previously, the pagination will only work if your blog contains more than the defined number of posts.
-Once this number exceeded, a pagination will be displayed at the bottom of each blog's page.
+As mentioned, pagination only kicks in if your blog has more posts than the defined number per page.
+Once you hit that threshold, pagination will appear at the bottom of each blog page.

-The homepage will have a pagination to the **Older Posts**, page 1 of the blog, as well as a left chevron icon linking to the last page of the blog.
+The homepage will have a pagination link to **Older Posts** (page 1) and a left chevron icon to navigate to the last page.
-The last page of the blog will have a pagination to the **Newer Posts**, as well as a right chevron icon linking to the first page of the blog.
+The last page will have a pagination link to **Newer Posts** and a right chevron icon to navigate to the first page.
-In between, every other page of the blog will have a pagination to the **Older Posts**, the **Newer Posts**, a left chevron icon linking to the last page of the blog and a right chevron icon linking to the first page of the blog.
+Pages in between will have links to **Older Posts**, **Newer Posts**, and chevron icons to navigate to both the first and last pages.

-This one ends here, I'll be talking more about the pagination later on.
+That’s all for now!
+I’ll dive deeper into pagination in a future post.

-See you in the next one 😉
+See you next time 😉